 - In 218 B.C.: the Romans arrived at the Iberian Peninsula.
 It was then that the Romanization of the Peninsula began and what we could consider the start of the history of Spain as a nation.
 The Romans brought not only their government, culture, and art, but their agricultural technology, too.
 Grape-growing and wine-making, olive cultivation, and pressing techniques came to the Peninsula.
 Hispania (the Roman name for the Peninsula) was part of the Roman Empire for over 500 years.
 During this period, a blending of cuisines took place, with Hispania being an important producer of food for the Empire.

-- In 711 A.D.: the Moors crossed the Strait of Gibraltar from Africa and invaded the Peninsula.
+- In 711 A.D.: Descendants of Berber crossed the Strait of Gibraltar from Africa and invaded the Peninsula.
 They quickly established themselves in South and Central Spain, and they flourished for many centuries.
-The Moors brought with them advanced agricultural technology, rich spices, new fruits, and vegetables.
+They brought with them advanced agricultural technology, rich spices, new fruits, and vegetables.

-- In 1492, with the discovery of the New World came revolutionary changes to Spanish cuisine, as well as the rest of Europe.
-The Spanish explorers brought back many novel foods, such as potatoes, tomatoes, corn, avocados, papayas, peppers, and cacao for chocolate.
+- In 1492: With Spain's colonization of the New World in what is now North and South America, came revolutionary changes to Spanish cuisine, as well as the rest of Europe.
+The Spanish colonizers brought back many novel foods, such as potatoes, tomatoes, corn, avocados, papayas, peppers, and cacao for chocolate.